QUESTIONS TO PONDER:

 Your parents have two options.
 Either they or their heirs can keep the home and pay the balance due, or they can decide to sell the home and use the proceeds to pay off the reverse mortgage.
-Either way, 100% of any remaining equity is retained by the owners or heirs.
+Either way, the owners or heirs retain 100% of any remaining equity.

 What happens to my mom and dad’s house if they move into a senior care facility?

 A reverse mortgage becomes due and payable when the last borrower moves out of his or her home permanently.
-For instance, moving into a senior care facility, selling the home, passing away or moving in with the children. *Tip: Explore your options.
-Sometimes in-home care services can be a more cost-effective and more comfortable solution than sending your parents to a senior home for long-term care*.
+For instance, moving into a senior care facility, selling the home, passing away or moving elsewhere. *Tip: Explore your options.
+Sometimes in-home care services can be more cost-effective and more comfortable than sending your parents to a senior home for long-term care*.

 What happens if the loan balance becomes greater than the value of the home?

 The Home Equity Conversion Mortgage (HECM) is a non-recourse loan, which means that the loan is only secured by the home and the property.
-As HECM borrowers, your parents pay a mortgage insurance premium to the U.S. Department of Housing and Urban Development (HUD) which protects them from being responsible for more than the value of their home when the loan becomes due and payable†.
+As HECM borrowers, your parents pay a mortgage insurance premium to the United States Department of Housing and Urban Development (HUD).
+This protects them from being responsible for more than the their home value when the loan becomes due†.